-Running Tor Browser as a Proxy on OSX
+Running Tor Browser as a Proxy on macOS

 WARNING: This is not a recommended configuration for using Chrome and Tor, but is a convenient way to get your Chrome browser talking to Tor hidden services.
 A much more secure method is to use the instructions for setting up virtual machines which can be found here.